joydeep-b/SkyScripter/README.md

 ## Requirements

 * A DSLR camera supported by GPhoto
-* A computer with GPhoto installed
+* A computer with GPhoto installed -- tested with gphoto2 2.5.28.1 (compiled
+  from source)
 * [OpenCV](https://opencv.org/): `pip install opencv-python`

 ### Mac OS